BenCaiello/PalmettoBUG/README.md

 **PalmettoBUG is still under development, however once published on pip**, its installation (in a clean, **Python 3.10** environment!) should be as simple as running:

-    > pip install palmettobug[tensorflow]
+    > pip install palmettobug

 Deepcell / Mesmer was originally implemented in tensorflow.
 I converted that model (using the tf2onnx package) into an Onnx model, so that it can be run in pytorch.
-This onnx version of the model has not be extensively tested, but from what I've seen is very similar -- BUT NOT IDENTICAL -- to the original mesmer model.
-The advantages of using the PyTorch model is that then tensorflow, keras, and associated packages are no longer needed (which saves a lot of downlaod) and GPU support is much easier to install for Pytorch alone (Cellpose already uses Pytorch).
-To not install tensorflow, and use the PyTorch Mesmer model instead, use the installation command:
+This onnx version of the model has not be extensively tested, and I know that it is not perfectly identical to the original mesmer model.
+The advantages of using the PyTorch model is that then tensorflow, keras, and associated packages are no longer needed (which saves a lot of download) and GPU support is much easier to install for Pytorch alone (Cellpose already uses Pytorch).
+Right now, tensorflow is automatically installed (as the pytorch version may be too different from the original).
+To activate / test the PyTorch version of Mesmer, uninstall tensorflow from your environment -- palmettobug will switch to PyTorch if it can't find tensorflow.

-    > pip install palmettobug

-Note that if you later install tensorflow, keras, etc. in this environment then palmettobug will default to using that instead (if palmettobug finds tensorflow available for import, then it will prefer it to using PyTorch for Mesmer predictions).

-**Future: Either of these commands also will install the sister package _isoSegDenoise_ in the same environment.** That sister package is unique in that it is a fully independent, separate program for only the denoising / segmentation (separated to avoid licensing conflicts with GPL-3, as deepcell and cellpose models do or might have non-commercial-use clauses attached to them.).
+**Future: pip will also automatically install the sister package _isoSegDenoise_ in the same environment.** That sister package is unique in that it is a fully independent, separate program for only the denoising / segmentation (separated to avoid licensing conflicts with GPL-3, as deepcell and cellpose models do or might have non-commercial-use clauses attached to them.).
 The two program should cooperate seamlessly, as the needed file structure and inputs/ouputs of isoSegDenoise precisely matches that of PalmettoBUG, and the two program share a good amount of code, giving them a similar appearance.

 **These packages are not yet released on pip -- so for now, you would need to install both packages individually in the same environment, using a command like >>> pip install C:/path/to/the/folder/containing/pyproject.toml !**